 That’s what a major national health plan hoped to achieve with its $15B enterprise cost reduction effort.

-Our projects included:
+Our partnership included:

 When cost-reduction efforts include a focus on customer and employee experience, they can achieve transformational improvements in satisfaction and loyalty—positioning the organization to thrive.